 Trim off the excess allowing a ¼“ (6mm) allowance and iron the seam open.
 Join all the strips in this way, making sure you don’t get any twists in the strips.

 Now that you have one continuous length of binding, iron it in half lengthways, wrong sides together.
 If you are not immediately sewing your binding onto your quilt, store it by wrapping it around a piece of cardboard and secure the end with a pin.

 Sewing on the Binding: Use a 3/8” (1cm) seam allowance

-- Flip the binding strip up & away from you, keeping it in line with the outer edge of the quilt.
-You should have created a 45 degree fold in the corner.
+Flip the binding strip up & away from you, keeping it in line with the outer edge of the quilt.
+This will create a 45 degree fold in the corner.

 Finger press this and carefully bring the binding strip back down so that it is at right angles again with the top and side edges of the quilt corner.
 The mitre fold should not now be seen underneath the mitred corner.